Learning Actionable Counterfactual Explanations in Large State Spaces: Background

 \section{Background}

-We consider a binary classification setting, where an agent with state \(\mathbf{x}\) receives either a positive (desirable) or negative (undesirable) classification under a model \(f(\mathbf{x})\).
-Although we focus on this setting, our proposed data-driven CFE generation framework generalizes to other scenarios.
-Given an agent state \(\mathbf{x}\) with an undesirable model outcome, the objective of the CFE generator is to provide the agent with information that they can act on to achieve a desirable classification under the model.
-Actionable recourse~\citep{Ustun19}, generates low-level CFEs where each action in the CFE precisely specifies how much the agent should add or subtract from a specific feature to ensure that, collectively, the new features (state) result in the agent receiving a desirable model outcome.
+We consider a binary classification setting, where an agent in the state \(\mathbf{x} \in \mathcal{X}\) receives either a positive (desirable) or negative (undesirable) outcome under a model \(f(\mathbf{x})\).
+The state space \(\mathcal{X}\) consists of all valid agent states, each represented by a feature vector capturing attributes such as age and calcium(mg).
+The model operates over this space, and the CFE generator searches within it to identify alternative states with favorable model outcomes.
+Although we focus on binary classification, our data-driven CFE framework generalizes to other settings.
+Given an undesirable outcome, the CFE generator suggests actionable changes to move the agent at state \(\mathbf{x}\) to a new state \(\mathbf{x}' \in \mathcal{X}\) where the model prediction is desirable.
+Actionable recourse~\citep{Ustun19} provides low-level CFEs that specify feature-level changes needed to reach such a state.

-\textbf{The low-level CFE generator.} \citet{Ustun19} proposed an ILP-based low-level CFE generator (\Cref{eq:act_recourse}) that generates a low-level CFE to help an agent change an undesirable model outcome to a desirable one.
+\textbf{The low-level CFE generator.} \citet{Ustun19} proposed an ILP-based low-level CFE generator (Equation~\ref{eq:act_recourse}) that generates a low-level CFE to help an agent change an undesirable model outcome to a desirable one.

 where \(\hat{y}^{\star}\) is the desired model outcome, \(A(\mathbf{x})\) denotes the set of feasible actions given the input \(\mathbf{x}\), and the function \(\text{cost}(\cdot ; \mathbf{x}) : A(\mathbf{x}) \to \mathbb{R}_+\) encodes the preferences between these actions.
-When \Cref{eq:act_recourse} is feasible, the optimal actions that modify the features (i.e., \(\mathbf{x} + \mathbf{a}\)) and lead to a desirable model outcome are recommended to the agent (cf. Figure~\ref{fig:main_figure1}).
+When Equation~\ref{eq:act_recourse} is feasible, the optimal actions that modify the features (i.e., \(\mathbf{x} + \mathbf{a}\)) and lead to a desirable model outcome are recommended to the agent (cf. Figure~\ref{fig:main_figure1}).
 We refer the reader to \citet{Ustun19} for a more detailed description and to Appendix~\ref{subsec:app_lowlevel_cfe} for dataset-specific experimental setup and supplementary examples of low-level CFEs.

-\textbf{Shortcomings of low-level CFEs and their generators.} We note two limitations of low-level CFEs in comparison to our proposed forms of recourse (hl-continuous, hl-discrete, and hl-id CFE), and two, as we compare the low-level CFE generator to the proposed data-driven CFE generation approach \citep{Verma2020CounterfactualEF,Karimi22,hiddenSolon}.
+\textbf{Shortcomings of low-level CFEs and their generators.} We note two limitations of low-level CFEs in comparison to our proposed forms of recourse (hl-continuous, hl-discrete, and hl-id CFE), and two, as we compare the low-level CFE generator to the proposed data-driven CFE generation approach \citep{hiddenSolon,Karimi22,Verma2020CounterfactualEF}.